UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint0/product.md

 # Course and Timetable Planner / c01w25-project-course-matrix

 ## I. Product Features
-Course Matrix is a centralized platform designed to simplify the academic and daily planning needs of UTSC undergraduate students.
-Acting as both a course database and an AI assistant, it consolidates various platforms into a single, user-friendly interface.
+Course Matrix is a comprehensive platform designed to streamline academic and daily planning for UTSC undergraduate students.
+Combining a robust course database and an AI assistant, it provides a one-stop solution to simplify scheduling and decision-making.
 Key features include:

-The platform provides the following features to UTSC undergraduates:
 - **AI-Powered Assitance**:
   - Retrieve comprehensive course information such as prerequisites, exclusion, offerings, and degree requirements.
   - Make course recommendations tailored to user questions, preferences and academic goals.
   - Automatically generate timetables based on user-provided constraints, preferences and needs.
-  - Chatlogs could be created/saved separately based on the user's needs and edited, deleted or exported for better data control.
+  - Organize AI chat logs by topic, and edit, delete, or export them for improved data control.
 - **Dynamic Scheduling**:
   - Create and customize timetables with colour-coded daily activity blocks such as lectures, assignments, leisure, etc.
   - Choose course options are overlaid onto current schedules for visual clarity when hovered.